lawrence-innovative-tech/java/Networking ccna (Cisco )/Fundamentals/Basics of Internet.md

 #### **Internet

-Inter - c
-net -
+Inter - It sense group of circle or set of computer connects together. net - the inter computer
 Internet is one or more computer get connect together via cable or Wi-Fi.

 #### **Internet Protocol